mikestagney/cinema-room-rest-service/README.md

 #### The cinema directory contains 8 files:

-* Main.java - lauches the Spring Boot application
+* Main.java - launches the Spring Boot application
 * CinemaController.java - REST controller that receives and sends HTTP messages
-* Auditorium.java - class with the fields and methods for the business model to manage the movie theater
+* Auditorium.java - business model with the fields and methods to manage movie theater ticket sales
 * MovieSeat.java - object with the row, column and price of the individual seat
 * Ticket.java - object which contains a MovieSeat object along with a random UUID number as a token
 * Token.java - object for ticket return requests, allowing Spring Boot to deserialize the JSON for ticket returns
-* ReturnedTicket.java - object to serialize to a JSON for ticket return responses
+* ReturnedTicket.java - object serialized as a JSON for ticket return responses
-* Stats.java - object that holds the total income and number of seats available and seats sold
+* Stats.java - object that holds the total income and number of seats available and seats sold, serialized and returned as JSON

-Eighteenth project created for JetBrains Academy Java Developer course - hard level project.
+Eighteenth project created for JetBrains Academy Java Backend Developer course - hard level project.

 ### How to Run